 Lessons From The PR Fails of 2021 (So Far)

 Ah, the dreaded #PRFail: we’ve all seen our share.
 Sometimes, the hashtag is attached to a thoughtless publicity stunt on social media; sometimes, it’s a serious crisis, handled poorly.
-As public relations professionals, it’s our job to analyze how corporate communications are likely to make the audience feel.
+As public relations professionals, it’s our job to analyze how corporate communications are likely to make the audience feel so we can avoid PR fails.
 For every message, every time, we should take a moment to ask: